Catastrophizing is the habit of blowing everyday things out of proportion. So, it can make a minor annoyance feel like the end of the world.

 Our imaginations like to take the most extreme routes.
 But, when you’re in the midst of a catastrophic thought, it seems very real.
 Your heart speeds up, your breathing changes, and you might panic.
-You could lash out at others or obsess about it as if it happened.
+You could lash out at others or obsess about the catastrophe as if it really happened.

 Everyone has negative thoughts, but it’s detrimental if it becomes your default response.
 It’s not your fault; it can be a natural reaction.